Internal Threats

 Least Privilege Access Policies

-Implementing access policies based on the principle of least privilege is paramount.
+Implementing access policies based on the principle of least privilege is crucial.
 By limiting user access to only what is necessary for their tasks and promptly revoking access when no longer needed, organisations can prevent unnecessary access accumulation and reduce potential attack surfaces.
 This approach denies malicious actors the opportunity to exploit overly permissive access rights.

-Zero-Trust Model Controls
+Zero Trust Model Controls

-Implementing thorough controls based on the zero-trust model strengthens security measures further.
+Implementing thorough controls based on the zero trust model strengthens security measures further.
 Zero Trust is a security principle advocating for the verification of all connections seeking access to systems, regardless of their origin—internal or external.
+Treating all internal users as untrusted entities and employing measures like time-based controls and multi-factor authentication reinforces organisations’ defences against potential internal threats and data breaches.

 Comprehensive Security Training

+Promoting cyber awareness and providing comprehensive security training for all employees are essential components of a robust defence strategy.
 New employees and contractors should receive cyber security awareness training before gaining access to any computer system.
-Furthermore, regular training sessions and phishing simulations should also be implemented.
-This helps foster a culture of vigilance among staff, empowering them to identify and report potential threats effectively.
+Regular training sessions and phishing simulations should also be implemented.
+This helps promote a culture of vigilance among staff, enabling them to identify and report potential threats effectively.

 Remote Access Monitoring and Control